asimakiskydros/QOLE/README.md

 - [D. Goodman et al. "Quantum logic circuit simulation based on the QMDD data structure."
 Int’l Reed-Muller Workshop (2007)](https://s2.smu.edu/~mitch/ftp_dir/pubs/rmw07a.pdf)
 - [A. Zulehner et al. "Accuracy and Compactness in Decision Diagrams for Quantum Computation".
 2019 Design, Automation & Test in Europe Conference & Exhibition (DATE), Florence, Italy, 2019, pp. 280-283, doi: 10.23919/DATE.2019.8715040](https://doi.org/10.23919/DATE.2019.8715040)

 while also consulting the rest of the bibliography, as well as [the implementation in MQT](https://github.com/munich-quantum-toolkit/core), for further optimization techniques.
-A full documentation explaining the entire QMDD implementation is in the works.

 ## Contributing